hsherl/hsherl.github.io/content/supervisions/ethics.md

 - Broadie, 'The Problem of Practical Intellect in Aristotle’s Ethics'
 - Doris, 'Persons, Situations, and Virtue Ethics'
 - Foot, 'Virtues and Vices'
-- Harman, 'Moral Philosophy Meets Social Psychology: Virtue Ethics and the Fundamental Attribution Error '
+- Harman, 'Moral Philosophy Meets Social Psychology: Virtue Ethics and the Fundamental Attribution Error'
 - Hursthouse, 'The Central Doctrine of the Mean'
 - Kamtekar, 'Situationism and Virtue Ethics on the Content of Our Character'
 - McDowell, 'Virtue and Reason'
 - Nussbaum, 'Non‐Relative Virtues: An Aristotelian Approach'
 - Pakaluk, 'Aristotle's Nicomachean Ethics: An introduction'
-- Prinz, 'The Normativity Challenge: Cultural Psychology Provides the Real Threat to Virtue Ethics '
+- Prinz, 'The Normativity Challenge: Cultural Psychology Provides the Real Threat to Virtue Ethics'
 - Railton, 'Two Cheers for Virtue: or, Might Virtue Be Habit Forming?'
 - Rorty, *Essays on Aristotle's Ethics*
 - Russell, 'Phronesis and the Virtues'